 - Realize, as Tony Robbins suggests in Awaken the Giant Within that “the past doesn’t equal the future.”
 You can change anything you want and aren’t as stuck as you think.
 In a dead end job with no pay increase in sight?
 Why not quit?
 Afraid you won’t get another job?
 Begin your search before quitting.
 There’s always an option.

 - Let it go.
-Forgetting your strengths and focusing on the negative can have, as this Mindset Habits piece suggests, can have long-term consequences.
-Comedian Jeanne Robertson was on our podcast recently and talked about the power in focusing on the humor in every situation.
-That’s a start.
+Forgetting your strengths and focusing on the negative can have can have long-term consequences.

 - Take action.
 Nothing helps you change from a victim to an empowered individual like movement.
 Exercise.
 Change.
 Make your bed.